frankligy/SNAF/docs/tutorial.rst

 * ``strigency 5``: The novel isoform also needs to have long-read or EST support (whole ORF needs to be the same as full-length)

 An output called ``candidates.txt`` is what we are looking for, to facilitate the inspection of the result, let's use the B antigen viewer shown below.
-Also, we can generate a more readable and publication-quality table for the candidate by using :ref:`report_B_canadidates`.
+Also, we can generate a more readable and publication-quality table for the candidate by using :ref:`reference_to_report_B_candidates`.

 Interactive neoantigen viewer